 - Used as a switch-mode step-down voltage regulator

 - Comes with In-built Current Limit and Thermal Shutdown Protection

 - Output Voltage available for fixed voltage regulator = 3.3V, 5V, 12V or 15V

 The following are the main applications of LM2576.

 - Incorporated as a pre-regulator in linear regulator

 - Used in On-card switching regulators.

 - Employed in a simple efficient step-down regulator.

 - Used in a positive-to-negative converter.

 That was all about the Introduction to LM2576.
 Hope you’ve enjoyed reading this article.
-If you have any query, you can pop your question in the section below, I’d love to help you the best way I can.
+If you have any queries, you can pop your question in the section below, I’d love to help you the best way I can.
 Feel free to share your valuable feedback and suggestions around the content we share, so we keep producing quality content customized to your exact needs and requirements.
 Thank you for reading the article.